 What’s the reason that cold weather might have an effect on the thyroid?

 Vitamin D3 deficiency

 Vitamin D is absolutely necessary for healthy thyroid function, a strong immune system and bone health.
 Most of the time, Vitamin D3 is produced in our bodies when we’re exposed to sunlight.
-Since winter days are darker and we stay indoors more often, our bodies might lack Vitamin D. 1 capsule of our Cod Liver Oil contains the recommended daily dose of vitamin D3, making the perfect companion in the colder months.
+Since winter days are darker and we stay indoors more often, our bodies might lack Vitamin D.

 The thyroid has to work just a little bit harder...

 Due to lower temperatures, the body, especially the thyroid, has to work harder to maintain normal body temperature, which can lead to some problems in its functioning.

 Support normal thyroid function with natural dietary supplements without any side effect!
 ThyroLux is the best among them.